Applura/ouroboros/README.md

 const article = parse(/* example shown above */) const { author } = article;

-// To access a top-level links or meta member, use the base property on any
+// To access a top-level links or meta member, use the "base" property on any
 // resource.
 console.log(article.base.links.describedby); // "http://example.com/schemas/articles"
 console.log(article.base.meta.description); // "Document containing a single article and its related resources."

-// Article and author share the same base property. console.log(article.base.links.describedby === author.base.links.describedby); // true.
+// Article and author share the same "base" property. console.log(article.base.links.describedby === author.base.links.describedby); // true.
 console.log(article.base.meta.description === author.base.meta.description); // true.

-// To access a links or meta member on a relationship, use the relationships
+// To access a links or meta member on a relationship, use the "relationships"
 // property on the parent resource object *not* the related resource object.
 In
 // this example, article is the parent because it has a relationship to author. console.log(article.relationships.author.links.related); // "http://example.com/articles/1/author"